rohban-lab/Salehi_submitted_2020/README.md

 ### 1. L-inf model:

-If you want to use the pretrained models,
+If you want to use the pretrained models, skip to [this section](https://github.com/abnormalDetection/Enhanced-Abnormal-Detection-Using-Adverserial-Attacks/blob/master/README.md#testing).

 #### Preparing the data